Optimized Steering: Quantum State Engineering and Exceptional Points

 Here, we propose a family of protocols for steering a two-level quantum system towards desired target states.
 The system's initial state is assumed unknown to us.
 In our protocol, the quantum system is subject to both a Hamiltonian evolution and a measurement-induced evolution, and the combined effect of both can be described by a Liouvillian superoperator.
 The system's target state is given by the Liouvillian eigenstate having zero eigenvalue, and is uniquely determined (along with its purity) by the interplay between the Hamiltonian and the measurement protocol.
 When optimizing our steering~\footnote{In this paper, we use the word ``steering'' as the name of a process that leads an arbitrary initial state of the system to a predesignated target state.
 This should not be confused with ``steering'' from the theory of quantum information and quantum computation which defines a special kind of nonlocal correlations. } protocol in the sense that the target state is reached as fast as possible, we find that the optimal steering for high purity target states is dominated by the measurement-induced dynamics and described by second-order exceptional points, while optimal protocols for low purity target states are dominated by the system-Hamiltonian-induced dynamics.
-The transition between these two regimes is characterized by a third-order EP, where all three non-zero eigenvalues of the Liouvillian superoperator coalesce, and the optimal convergence dynamics of the system changes from non-oscillatory to oscillatory, reminiscent of a spontaneous breaking of $\mathcal{\mathcal{PT}}$-symmetry \citep{Bender1998,Bender2007,Heiss2012a,El-Ganainy2018,Bender2019,Ashida2020}.
-We present a general argument that the appearance of a higher-order exceptional point at the transition is generic.
+The transition between these two regimes is characterized by a third-order EP, where all three nonzero eigenvalues of the Liouvillian superoperator coalesce, and the optimal convergence dynamics of the system changes from non-oscillatory to oscillatory, reminiscent of a spontaneous breaking of $\mathcal{\mathcal{PT}}$-symmetry \citep{Bender1998,Bender2007,Heiss2012a,El-Ganainy2018,Bender2019,Ashida2020}.
+We note that, with a small cost in the target state purity, the steering rate can be significantly enhanced.
+In addition, we present an argument that the appearance of a higher-order exceptional point in the context of optimization is generic and applies to many-body systems as well.